Research projects

 Photo/Sinkovits

-Studies on fattening and slaughter performance as well as meat quality and environmental impacts of Alpine cattle and lambs from Austria
+Studies on the fattening and slaughter performance as well as meat quality and environmental impacts of alpine cattle and alpine lambs from Austria

 Velik Margit (2020 - 2021)